 Taser weapons have been around for years and they are a good alternative to a handgun when the law is against you.
 These self defense devices are designed to deliver and electrical punch that interferes with voluntary control of muscles.
 As a result your attacker will be incapacitated and you will have enough time to plan your next actions and calling the authorities.
 With the advances in technology, the Taser guns have been improved as well and right now, the most used ones are the stun guns.

 Here are just a few guidelines on how to go about your EDC:

-Your workplace is a location where your EDC may come in handy but your employer is the one who establish what is allowed on the premises.
+Your workplace is a location where your EDC may come in handy.
+However, your employer is the one who establish what is allowed on the premises.
 Not every employer allows EDC for handguns and pocket knives so it is best if you stick with your tactical pen.

 Everyday stops like a grocery store or restaurant have clear policies regarding weapons on their propriety.
 Law dictates that shops must post a sign announcing their policy.
 Since this is rarely the case, there are those locations that do not openly restrict the presence of knives and pepper sprays so it is all up to you.
 Worst case scenario, you will be asked to leave.

 All cities and states have firm regulations against firearms in their parks.
 However, there is rarely any posted limitation on other EDC items.
 You should be ok if you carry non-lethal self-defense items.